JAI | JAI glossary: About machine vision and industrial camera…

 C-Mount – A standard type of lens mount using screw threads to attach the lens securely to the camera, even in high-vibration factory environments.
 Because of the diameter of the C-mount opening, these lenses typically cannot be used on imagers with a format larger than 4/3” in diameter.

-CoaXPress interface – A point-to-point serial digital interface standard for machine vision cameras.
+CoaXPress Interface – A point-to-point serial digital interface standard for machine vision cameras.
 CoaXPress uses traditional coaxial cables, similar to those used for older analog cameras, but adds a high bandwidth chipset capable of operating at up to 12.5 Gbps per cable (more than 12X Gigabit Ethernet speeds).
 It supports cables in excess of 100 m in length without repeaters or hubs.

 CS-Mount - Similar to the screw-in C-mount, CS-mount has been used extensively in the security industry where smaller cameras and imagers are common.
 Due to focal length differences, adapters are available to enable C-mount lenses to be used on CS-mount cameras, however the reverse is not possible.
 A CS-mount lens cannot be used on a C-mount camera.